 During the summer months children are expected to have sun hats in school every day.
-We also encourage them to bring in sun cream to be kept in school (named please) and named sunglasses may also be worn.
+We also encourage them to bring in sun cream to be kept in school (named please).
 The school is continuing to develop shaded areas in the playground.